netdata/blog/content/posts/open-source-contributions.md

 ## Getting new contributors to your open-source project

 Just like a startup business, a primary goal for any open-source project is getting the attention of eager and passionate people.
-Yes, it's a type of marketing, but we're focused almost exclusively on making contributions as easy as possible.
+Yes, it's a type of marketing, but we've focused almost exclusively on making contributions as easy as possible.

 ### Upload and commit to a Contributor Covenant Code of Conduct

 The worst thing you can do, as an open-source maintainer, is create an environment that turns people off from contributing to your project.
 You can't afford to be vague about your beliefs, which makes a code of conduct a no-brainer for any open-source project.
-It takes no effort and makes a bold, substantial statement.
+Plus, it takes no effort to implement.

 The [Contributor Covenant](https://www.contributor-covenant.org/) is a document created by [Coraline Ada Ehmke](https://where.coraline.codes/) to make clear your commitment to accepting contributions from people from all backgrounds and situations.

 You can download and adapt the latest version [here](https://www.contributor-covenant.org/version/1/4/code-of-conduct).
 Adapt it as needed and add it to your the root directory of your project with the file name `CODE_OF_CONDUCT.md`.
 We, of course, practice what we preach.
 Here's the [code of conduct](https://github.com/netdata/netdata/blob/master/CODE_OF_CONDUCT.md) for Netdata itself.